 **Pre-registration is required by 4 p.m. the day before the program.
 The Huron-Clinton Metroparks event calendar has booking info.

 Experience how maple syrup has been made over the years, learn how to tap a tree, and visit the evaporator to see the sap being boiled into syrup.
-This Michigan spring outdoor activity involves walking through an unlevel field but you can stay on paved paths if needed.
+This Michigan spring activity starts indoors and ends outside.
+The program is about 40 minutes and includes a slow walk with frequent stops.
+The walk is about a 1/4 mile.

-When you register, be sure to add some pancakes to go!
-This meal comes with flatware and napkins so you can enjoy your meal inside the Activity Center.
-Pancake meals are available through pre-order only, between 9 a.m. – 1 p.m., Weekends March 4 - March 19, 2023.
+• When you register, add some pancakes to go!
+This ready-to-eat meal comes with flatware and napkins to take home or inside the Activity Center.
+Pancake meals are available through pre-order only, between 9 a.m. – 1 p.m., on March 2, 3, 16, and 17, 2024

 Time: 10 a.m. – 2 p.m.